CodoPixel/ContextMenu/README.md

     shortcut: "Ctrl+C",
     icon: "assets/myicon.svg",
     // or: fontawesome_icon: "fas fa-check", (the className of an icon)
+    // with fontawesome_color: "red", // the color of the icon
     onclick: () => console.log("clicked on item 1"),
 };
 ```